Latest update on COVID-19

 We’re here for you, now more than ever

 We are a strong and steady company and have been looking after customers since 1893.
 We are still here for you and will continue to put customers first as we have always done.
-This includes prioritising our work so that we continue to pay customers and reply to any requests as quickly as possible.
+This includes prioritising our work so that we continue to pay customers and reply to any requests in our normal response times.
 We are receiving and processing mail delivered each day, including all cheques.
 We are also sending Annual Benefit Statements and other plan event documents as normal.

 Making investment decisions